 The Distributional Linguistics Lab is lead by Balthasar Bickel and seeks to uncover What’s Where Why in Human Language.
-Our work is distributed over several projects (see the current list in the sidebar on the left) that each combine research along two interacting avenues:
+Our work is distributed over several projects (see the menu bar above) that each combine research along two interacting avenues:

 Diachronic Dynamics: modeling language and trait evolution so we can disentangle random processes, event-based (e.g. contact-induced) processes, and functional pressures

 Mechanistic Constraints: identify (neuro-)biological and social/cultural mechanisms that cause the diachronic dynamics we see

 In each project we seek to develop mechanistically explicit causal models with good predictive performance.
 We emphasize two needs for establishing mechanisms:

 they need to be established through cross-linguistic research.
 The challenge is that there is no guarantee for any mechanism to be globally stable.
 Languages can shape brains as much as the brain can shape languages.